Weidong New Energy

 This is the cost of the car, and the cost of hydrogen fuel is also a big problem.
 There are two main methods of hydrogen production: electrolysis of water to produce hydrogen and industrial by-product hydrogen production.
 The cost of the former can be more than three times that of the latter.
 However, because fuel cells have extremely high requirements for hydrogen purity (99.9%), during the demonstration run of small batches, the country still mainly uses electrolytic hydrogen.

-During the Shanghai World Expo, the cost of hydrogenation of fuel cell vehicles was 70 yuan / kg, and the fuel cost per unit of mileage at this price was even higher than that of traditional fuel vehicles.
+During the Shanghai World Expo, the cost of hydrogenation of fuel cell vehicles was 70 yuan/kg, and the fuel cost per unit of mileage at this price was even higher than that of traditional fuel vehicles.

 At this time, the cost of using a fuel cell vehicle is only about half that of a conventional fuel vehicle.
 Of course, the separation, purification, and distribution mechanism of industrial by-product hydrogen require in-depth research and continuous improvement.

-During the hydrogen filling process, additional cooling measures must be taken to control the temperature rise of the gas cylinder, which is generally as low as -40 ° C. It is conceivable how much additional energy is needed to achieve temperature control during this filling process.
+During the hydrogen filling process, additional cooling measures must be taken to control the temperature rise of the gas cylinder, which is generally as low as -40 °C. It is conceivable how much additional energy is needed to achieve temperature control during this filling process.

 No matter which hydrogen production method, storage method, or transportation method, the hydrogen energy ecosystem needs to be re-established, involving a large amount of infrastructure investment and construction.

-At present, there are only 6 hydrogen refueling stations in operation in China.
-According to the national "13th Five-Year Plan", China will build 100 hydrogen refueling stations by 2020, but this is only the current level of Germany and Japan.
+Currently, there are only 6 hydrogen refueling stations in operation in China.
+According to the national "13th Five-Year Plan," China will build 100 hydrogen refueling stations by 2020, but this is only the current level of Germany and Japan.
 Moreover, the construction cost of a hydrogen refueling station exceeds 10 million yuan, reaching nearly 10 times the charging station, and the complexity of the intermediate links makes the construction and cycle of the hydrogen refueling station much more difficult than the charging station.

 Who can represent the future of new energy vehicles?
 At least for now, there is no clear answer.
 On the one hand, the battery material system urgently needs to be upgraded in exchange for higher energy density; on the other hand, the hydrogen energy ecosystem is urgently needed to be established so that fuel cell vehicles can get on the right track of the business model.